universphere/iac/kubernetes/production-cluster/harbor/README.md

  * When asking for username and password:
  * username: test.user
  * password: click on profile (username upper right corner in harbor and copy the token) paste the token in

+ #### Pulling
+1. Go to projects
+2. Select the corresponding  project name
+3. Select image
+4. Select image again
+5. Click on Copy Pull Command
+6. Copy Command
+7. Use the command in the cli